-Farmers and nonfarm taxpayers who sustain a net operating loss in 1991 may carry it back to recover taxes paid in former years or carry it forward to reduce taxes to be paid in future years.
+Farmers and nonfarm taxpayers who sustain a net operating loss in 1992 may carry it back to recover taxes paid in former years or carry it forward to reduce taxes to be paid in future years.
 The net operating loss is the taxpayer's business loss for the year modified to remove some of the other tax benefits (IRS Section 172).

 The calculation of a net operating loss, and its application to recover taxes in another year, is a complex process governed by strict rules of procedure.
-The 1989 Illinois Farm Income Tax Workbook contains an excellent NOL chapter including illustrations and worksheets.
+The 1992 Illinois Farm Income Tax Workbook contains an excellent NOL section including illustrations and worksheets.
 IRS Pub.
-334 contains a section on NOLs.
+536 covers NOLs.
 Following are general rules and guidelines to consider before computing an NOL.

 A net farm loss on Schedule F or net business loss on Schedule C is not equal to a net operating loss.
 The NOL is usually less than, but it could be greater than, the net business loss.
-Business losses must be combined with all other income, losses, and deductions on 1040 to determine if there is a taxable loss.
-The taxable loss, after adjustments, determines how much NOL is available to carry back and carry over to other tax years.
+Business losses must be combined with all other income, losses, and deductions on 1040 to determine if there is a net operating loss.
+The NOL is carried back or forward to other tax years, but sometimes not all of it will be used to reduce taxable income in those years.

 The opportunities and consequences of carrying an NOL back should always be considered first.
 If the NOL is carried back, it must be carried back three years, then to each succeeding year, if necessary, to use it up.
-A 1991 NOL would be first carried back to 1988, then to 1989, 1990, and then forward to 1992 and in order to 2006 if necessary.
+A 1992 NOL would be first carried back to 1989, then to 1990, 1991, and then forward to 1993 and in order to 2007 if necessary.
 The carryforward provision is 15 years.
 A taxpayer may elect to forego the entire carryback period.
 The election must be made by the due date for the return of the year the NOL occurred by attaching a statement to the return.
 It cannot be made on an ammended return.
 Once the election is made, it is irrevocable for that tax year.
 If the election is not made by the applicable date, the NOL will be considered absorbed as if it had been carried back, even if it had not been claimed in a carryback year.
 If there is more than one operating loss to be carried to the same tax year, the loss from the earliest year is applied first.